 Is it true that the more expensive the skin cream, the more effective it is?

 I think there are quite a few misconceptions in the beauty industry, one definitely being that the more expensive the cream, the better it will work.
 Not true!
-Products that are ridiculously expensive return huge profits which are needed to pay for celebrity endorsements, even when the celebrity rarely uses that product!
+Products that are ridiculously expensive return huge profits that are needed to pay for celebrity endorsements – even when the celebrity rarely uses that product!
 I know celebrities that use mine, but endorse others…

 When should we start using anti-aging creams?

-From the age of 24, our skin’s collagen production will start to slow down, so from this age we can use anti-aging creams as a preventive measure and to help stimulate collagen production.
+From the age of 24, our skin’s collagen production will start to slow down, so we can use anti-aging creams as a preventive measure and to help stimulate collagen production from this age.
 But as I mentioned earlier, have a healthy diet and you’re halfway there!

 What’s your top tip for getting a gorgeous glow?

-Linda Meredith facials and products are available at the Emirates Palace Spa, Abu Dhabi.
+Linda Meredith facials and products are available at Emirates Palace Spa, Abu Dhabi.